cerebralpolicy/P3R.WeaponFramework/README.md

     new (ShellType.Metis, [EArmature.Wp0011_01], [100, 101, 102, 103, 104, 105, 106], vanilla: false),
     ];
 ```
-There are additional systems in the backend that take a given *Shell* and describe it as set of three `List<sting>`'s, consisting of the original paths, the paths to the duplicate shells, and the last paths assigned.
+There are additional systems in the backend that take a given `Shell` and describe it as set of three `List<sting>`'s, consisting of the original paths, the paths to the duplicate shells, and the last paths assigned.
 The shell system uses this to perform redirections with UnrealObjectsEmitter.

 ## Known Issues

 * Currently crashing when loading saves
 * Weapon description file doesn't compile

+### Suspected causes

+* Likely do not have the right item ID range for weapons, so the load-in crash is almost certainly tied to this.
+* Due to how weapons were implemented in *Episode Aigis* P3WF requires two separate weapon and description lists.
+It is likely that this is causing issues.